 If I want a small treat or a snack break downtown, I often go to Ovocný Světozor (ovocný = fruity), which is strategically situated in the passage Světozor just nearby a cinema.
-Ovocný Světozor has been here since the seventies (under a slightly different name) and its popularity continues nowadays.
+Ovocný Světozor has been here since the seventies (under a slightly different name) and its popularity continues to today.

 You can find several branch stores across the city, but this one is the most popular one.
 I like their ‘watery’ ice cream (it’s more of a sorbet than a proper ice cream) which is one of the most popular items there and people are often waiting in queue for it, especially in warm and sunny days.
 If you don’t want to sit inside or can’t find a place, you can sit in Františkánská zahrada.